Cluster 3 · Strategy

 Principle 4: Build topical authority

 One in-depth series of pages on one theme weighs more than dozens of shallow pages on different topics.
-AI systems recognise patterns: if your domain consistently delivers in-depth information on a topic, the chance you get cited for questions in that domain rises.
+AI systems work on patterns: if your domain consistently delivers in-depth information on a topic, the odds rise in practice that you are used for questions within that topic — a best practice with research support, not a guaranteed rule.

 Principle 5: Make content citable

-Original data, concrete numbers, explicit definitions, unique comparisons — that is the content that gets cited.
+Original data, concrete figures, explicit definitions, unique comparisons — that is the content worth citing, and the content we see most often in citations.
 A generic page repeating what a hundred others already say has no citation value.